 Method #3 Give a Shot on An Alternate Surface

-Electrical items and metals may meddle with signals of the mouse.
-One must keep the mouse and the receiver away from the electrical issues, for example, cordless or cellular phones or different mouse devices.
-Try not to put the mouse or the receiver on metal surface or articles, particularly long metal rails, links or cables.
+Electrical items and metals may meddle with the signals of the mouse.
+One must keep the mouse and the Receiver away from electrical issues, for example, cordless or cellular phones or different mouse devices.
+Do not put the mouse or the Receiver on metal surfaces or articles, particularly long metal rails, links, or cables.

 Method #4 Change the USB Port

 Method #5 Check the Mouse on a Different System

-Its time to test the mouse on another PC.
-It might be possible that the drivers introduced on your PC are not working in real to form because of which you are having issues.
-Try connecting the mouse with another PC and check whether it was working.
+It’s time to test the mouse on another PC.
+Try connecting the mouse to another PC and check whether it is working.
+It might be possible that the drivers introduced on your PC are not working in a simple form, because of which you are having issues.

 Try with different USB ports and check there.
-Test all functions of the mouse, including the buttons before you analyze the actual problem.
+Test all mouse functions, including the buttons, before you analyze the problem.
 If the mouse is working fine on the other PC, it implies there are driver issues on your PC.
 Proceed with other solutions.

 Method #6 Uninstall the Drivers

-Drivers are the fundamental main thrust for any system.
+Drivers are the fundamental main thrust of any system.
 They connect with the device and give selective control of it.
 Now uninstall the drivers and restart the PC.

 - Upon restart, the PC will install the default drivers back on your PC.
 Press Windows + R, type “devmgmt. msc,” and press Enter.

 2. Look for the category of “Mouse and other pointing devices.”
 Find the mouse, right-click it, and select “Uninstall.”

-4. Restart your PC.
-Upon the restart, it will detect the mouse and install the default drivers in it.
+Restart your PC.
+Upon restart, it will detect the mouse and install its default drivers.

 Method #7 Update the Incompatible Drivers

-You can now go for refreshing the drivers by either downloading them or through the update option.
+You can now go for refreshing the drivers by downloading them or through the update option.
 Start the update and check whether the problem is solved.
-On a chance that it doesn’t, proceed to download the particular drivers from Logitech’s authentic site and install them.
+If it doesn’t, proceed to download the particular drivers from Logitech’s authentic site and install them.